WDEL-FM: History

 On January 15, 1972, the station signed on as WNNN.
 It carried a beautiful music format initially, but after a year or two, switched to Christian radio programming, including preaching shows and religious music.
 By March 1989 the station had adopted the slogan of "Win 101.7".

 QC Communications purchased the station on July 1, 1997, for $1.8 million.
 It put an urban adult contemporary format on the station.

 In December 2014, QC Communications announced it would sell WJKS to Delmarva Broadcasting.
 Delmarva Broadcasting is a subsidiary of Steinman Enterprises, a family-owned newspaper, broadcasting and mining company, based in Lancaster, Pennsylvania.
 As the license transfer was being completed, Delmarva began a local marketing agreement (LMA) to take over the running of WJKS, effective January 1, 2015.

-On April 1, 2015, at 10:02 p.m., Delmarva flipped WJKS to a simulcast of 1150 WDEL.
+On April 1, 2015, at 10:02 p.m., Delmarva flipped WJKS to a simulcast of WDEL (1150 AM).
 A call sign change to WDEL-FM took effect the next day.
-(In the 1950s and 1960s, the WDEL-FM call letters had been used on 93.7 WSTW, which is co-owned with WDEL-AM-FM.)
+(In the 1950s and 1960s, the WDEL-FM call letters had been used on WSTW, which is co-owned with WDEL-AM-FM.)
 The sale to Delmarva Broadcasting was consummated on June 30, 2015, at a price of $3.25 million for WDEL-FM and sister station WFAI.

-Forever Media bought Delmarva Broadcasting in early 2019 for $18.5-million.
-The deal closed on May 20, 2019.
+Forever Media bought Delmarva Broadcasting in early 2019 for $18.5 million.

+In June 2025, Forever Media sold six of its stations (including WDEL-FM) to Draper Media for $11 million.